Disable all warning messages.

 Disable warnings from the compiler used to process the target code (e.g. gcc).

-Don’t warn if targets specified on the command line with ‘--make’ are already up to date.
+Do not warn if targets specified on the command line with ‘--make’ are already up-to-date.

 Disable warnings about procedures for which there are no clauses.
 Note that this option only has any effect if the ‘--allow-stubs’ option (see Language semantics options) is enabled.